MeowArcane/Pawkit/README.md

 # PawKit

-PawKit is a streamlined macOS application installer framework that simplifies the installation process for developers and users.
-By leveraging `.Paw` packages, PawKit provides a user-friendly and efficient method for distributing and installing macOS applications.
+PawKit is a streamlined application and package installer framework that simplifies the installation process for developers and users.
+By leveraging `.Paw` packages, PawKit provides a user-friendly and efficient method for distributing and installing applications.

 ## Features